marcusoftnet/marcusoftnet.github.io/_posts/2019-08-29--mindset-shifts-in-agile-transformations.md

 <a name='more'></a>

+## Clarifications

+This is an update to the original text that I felt was needed since I was not clear in my intentions.
+Sorry.

+But I don't mean that you need to make these shifts before you start thinking about agile.
+Or that without them agile doesn't work.
+Quite the opposite in fact; even bad agile is often an improvement to our current ways.

+What I am saying though, is that when you start to do agile at any scale beyond a single team, you will soon start see these mindset shifts.
+And they are important and will challenge the current way of thinking in the organisation.
+To the point where many times (own experiences only here) the old ways are harder to change, than the urge to "become agile".

+Hence I've found it very fruitful to at least understand and discuss these mindset shifts as we embark on the scaled agile journey.
+Because these are the things that agile will challenge.

 ## From activities to value

 I wrote a [blog post about a client](http://www.marcusoft.net/2019/08/how-we-agile-principle-led.html) the other week, where we applied numerous agile principles and found some good practices from it.
 At that client, if someone asks me what we have done and I am in a hurry I tell them: